aupasana/reference/recommended/books/tech.md

 - Cracking the coding interview, by Gayle McDowell
 - Systems design interview, by Alex Xu
-- Software engineering at google
+- Software engineering at Google by Titus Winters et al

 #### For senior engineers